 A myth?
 Gosh, you could have fooled me.

 My own life, and those of countless peers who also enjoy happy families and challenging careers, seemed to have worked out so well.
 But apparently we've been deluded—or simply misguided—in our pursuit of the goals we set out to achieve so long ago.

 According to Barash's book, The New Wife: The Evolving Role of the American Wife, this superior young woman has no intention of wrestling with the inevitable hassles of juggling a job and a family.
 She has a far cushier existence in mind for herself.
 "She wants a pleasurable, struggle-free life—and has no doubt she can get it," Barash, who interviewed 500 women around the country, told the Post.

-In November, the Census Bureau announced that an estimated 5.4 million mothers stayed home with their children in 2003—about 850,000 more than did so a decade ago.
+The Census Bureau estimates 5.4 million mothers stayed home with their children in 2003—about 850,000 more than did so a decade ago.
 Another study cited by The New York Times found that "twice as many Gen-X mothers as boomer mothers spent more than 12 hours a day" attending to child-rearing and household responsibilities.

 It seems that an entire generation of younger women has unwittingly embarked on a remake of Back to the Future.
 See the new wives repeat the past!
 Watch them make the same mistakes their grandmothers did!